walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 each process and available for usage.

 <a name="checkpoints">

 ## Checkpoints

+A checkpoint is a point defined within a flow at which the process state is persisted in Concord.
+This process state can subsequently be restored and process execution can continue.
+A flow can contain multiple checkpoints.

+The [REST API](../api/checkpoint.html) can be for listing and restoring checkpoints.
+Alternatively you can restore a checkpoint to continue processing directly from the Concord Console.

 The `checkpoint` step can be used to create a named checkpoint:

 ```yaml
 flows:
   default: